-Get help with rent, energy bills, food, and other aid in Benton, Carroll, Crockett, Dyer, Lake, Gibson, Obion, Henry, and Weakley Counties Tennessee.
+Find financial help with rent, electric or utility bills, transportation, and other aid.
+There is also free food from pantries, groceries, and seasonal items, such as grant money during the winter or free Christmas gifts or school supplies.
+Get free stuff or financial assistance in Benton, Carroll, Crockett, Dyer, Lake, Gibson, Obion, Henry, and Weakley Counties Tennessee.
 The following agencies, non-profits, churches, and programs are available in one or more of those counties.

 Northwest Tennessee Economic Development Council - This is the community action agency that serves the entire region.
 They can provide information on grant programs and other resources that the low income and working poor can apply to.